Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Statistical Models and Methodology

+recall the definitions of~$\Omega_{\text{gr}}$ and~$\bff$ given in~(\ref{def.Omega}), and let~$\|\cdot\|_n$ denote the Euclidean norm divided by~$\sqrt{n}$.
+We analyze the solution to optimization problem~\eqref{eq: GAM with interactions L0 FunForm} with $\alpha=1$.
+After a small change in notation, we focus on the following optimization problem:

+where~$\lambda_n$ and~$\mu_n$ are nonnegative tuning parameters controlling the amount of the smoothness penalty and the cardinality penalty, respectively.

-We assume that the observed data follows the model $\M{y}=\bff^*+\bepsilon$, where $f^*$ is the unknown true regression function of an arbitrary form, and the elements of~$\bepsilon$ are independent $N(0,\sigma^2)$.
-We refer to $\|\widehat\bff-\bff^*\|^2_n$ as the prediction error for estimator~$\widehat{f}$.
-We write $r_n=n^{-1/3}$, noting that $r_n^2$ is the optimal prediction error rate in the bivariate regression setting where $f^*\in\mathcal{C}_\text{gr}$.
+We assume that the observed data follows the model $\M{y}=\bff^*+\bepsilon$, where $f^*$ is the unknown true regression function of an arbitrary form, and elements of~$\bepsilon$ are independent $N(0,\sigma^2)$.
+We refer to $\|\widehat\bff_n-\bff^*\|^2_n$ as the prediction error for estimator~$\widehat{f}_n$.
+We write~$e$ for the base of the natural logarithm and define $r_n=n^{-1/3}$, noting that $r_n^2$ is the optimal prediction error rate in the bivariate regression setting where $f^*\in\mathcal{C}_\text{gr}$.
 We say that a constant is universal if it does not depend on other parameters, such as~$n$ or~$p$.
 We use the notation~$\lesssim$ to indicate that inequality~$\le$ holds up to a positive universal multiplicative factor.

 Theorem~\ref{add.thm} presented below derives a general non-asymptotic oracle prediction error bound, comparing the performance of our estimator to that of sparse approximations to the true regression function.
-Bounds of this type have been established for sparse nonparametric AMs with main effects; however, we are not aware of similar existing bounds for nonparametric models with pairwise interactions.
-The existing work has focused mainly on the Lasso-based estimators, which encourage sparsity in the main-effects by penalizing the magnitudes of the functional components \cite[see][and the references therein]{Meier2009, tan2019doubly}.
-The use of $\ell_1$-based relaxations, in lieu of $\ell_0$-penalization, to induce sparsity in the main-effects can lead to unwanted shrinkage, which may interfere with variable selection.
-The approach in \cite{hazimeh2021group} controls the number of main-effects directly, demonstrating the benefits of $\ell_0$-regularization both theoretically and empirically.
+Bounds of this type have been established for sparse nonparametric AMs with main effects; however, we are unaware of similar existing bounds for nonparametric models with pairwise interactions.
+The existing work has focused mainly on the Lasso-based estimators, which encourage sparsity in the main effects by penalizing the magnitudes of the functional components \cite[see][and the references therein]{Meier2009, tan2019doubly}.
+The use of $\ell_1$-based relaxations, in lieu of $\ell_0$-penalization, to induce sparsity in the main effects can lead to unwanted shrinkage, which may interfere with variable selection.
+The approach in \cite{hazimeh2021group} directly controls the number of main effects, demonstrating the benefits of $\ell_0$-regularization theoretically and empirically.

 Our analysis accounts for the interaction effects and focuses on the $\ell_0$-penalized formulation, which poses additional theoretical challenges relative to the $\ell_0$-constrained formulation.
 To our knowledge, the error bounds established here for sparse nonparametric AMs with pairwise interactions are novel.